 Trademark owners must be diligent in monitoring and enforcing their trademark rights or their rights may be diminished or lost.
 The continuous use of the mark in commerce and diligent enforcement of rights will ensure your mark is maintained and mitigate the risk of being found on the receiving end of a trademark infringement claim in federal court or an opposition/cancellation proceeding with the Trademark Trial and Appeal Board.

-At the federal level, the Lanham Act through the United States Patent and Trademark Office provides both a Principal and Supplemental register for trademarks.
+At the federal level, the Lanham Act through the United States Patent and Trademark Office provides both a Principal and Supplemental register for trademarks (International Trademarks require a different approach).
 The initial duration of a trademark registration is five years and may be further renewed for an additional ten-year period if certain requirements are met.
 Trademark rights derived from common law rights are created and maintained through the bona fide use of the mark in commerce and are geographically limited.

 However, registration is not a requirement for a trademark infringement claim—both registered and unregistered trademarks may be the subject of trademark infringement claims at the state and federal level.
 A “likelihood of confusion” is the central focus when analyzing a trademark infringement claim in which a party bringing a cause of action for trademark infringement must demonstrate: